The diagnostic and statistical manual of mental disorders classifies the following entities as impulse control disorders:

-- He/she begins to rely on others to finance his constant need for gambling or bail out for offences committed.
+- He/she begins to rely on others to finance his constant need for gambling or bailout for offenses committed.

 Kleptomaniacs present with a characteristic cycle of clinical symptomatology beginning with a spontaneous and non-collaborative habit of stealing things of low value that are not even needed by the individual.
 The person can afford these things and even throws them away after some time.

-Increased tension or arousal before theft with pleasure and gratification during theft.
+Increased tension or arousal before theft with pleasure and gratification during the theft.

 The person then feels shame and guilt after arrest and, after some time, the strong urge to steal comes again and the cycle begins.

-Identification of the above symptoms fits the diagnostic criteria of the disease.
+Identification of the above symptoms fits the diagnostic criteria for the disease.

 These persons present with features of:

 - Anxiety before setting off the fire